benpercifield/benpercifield.github.io/_pages/ideas.md

  ![alt text](https://raw.githubusercontent.com/benpercifield/benpercifield.github.io/master/images/meatroulette.jpg "Meat Roulette")
 * Shopper Promotion
 * Meat-eaters, get ready to put your tastebuds on green!
 Can you find the sheep in wolves' clothing? we are celebrating White Castle's partnership with Impossible Foods by hiding four 100% real fake meat veggie burgers in our microwaveable 16 packs.

+## Global CSR Animated Title Card
+<iframe width="560" height="315" src="https://www.youtube.com/embed/l1PemESnDtM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+* Title Card
+* This was an animated title card that I concepted and animated for the Global CSR Foundation - to be played at the end of videos.

 ## Drag me
 <iframe src="https://benpercifield.github.io/DragBen.html" width="550" height="350"></iframe>